chanuu123/Misinformation-Detector/README.md

 The trained models demonstrates reliable performance in distinguishing between reala and fake news showcasing the potential of NLP + ML in combating misinformation.

-## Future Enhancements

-* Incorporate social context features for better prediction
-* Use larger and more diverse datasets to reduce bias
-* Experiment with advanced models (e.g., BERT, LSTM)

-## License
-This project is open-source and available under the MIT License.
-* Collecting a larger and more diverse dataset to train the model, potentially reducing biases and improving generalization.